 Us: Did you like the food?

-Leigh: It was all right.
-(It was a chain restaurant might I add, and if I could figure out how to insert a disappointed emoji I would).
+Mariah: It was all right.
+(It was a chain restaurant, might I add).

 Now I’m just going to leave this part open because, at this point I feel that I should add a few details for you to get a real handle on the nuances of the situation, in order to form your own opinion.